boris-kz/CogAlg/README.md

 Full introduction: www.cognitivealgorithm.info

 Proposed algorithm is a clean design for deep learning: non-neuromorphic, sub-statistical, comparison-first.
-It is derived from my definitions: pattern is a span of matching inputs, where match is partial overlap between the inputs, discovered by hierarchical search.
-This search is strictly incremental, primarily in distance between comparands, then in their derivation and composition produced by lower levels.
-“Strictly incremental” means that operations should be unique for each level of search, hence a singular in “cognitive algorithm“.
+It is derived from my definitions: pattern is a span of matching inputs, and match is overlap of inputs’ value, discovered by hierarchical search.
+This search is strictly incremental, primarily in the distance between comparands, and then in their derivation order and compositional scope, increased by each level of search.
+“Strictly incremental” means that operations per step are unique, hence a singular in “cognitive algorithm“.

 This looks similar to hierarchical clustering, but the latter defines match as inverted difference between inputs.
 Which is wrong, match is a subset common for both comparands, distinct from and complementary to their difference.
 Also, neither deep ANN nor conventional hierarchical clustering implements incremental syntax: number of variables per input, parts 2 and 4, and incremental spatio-temporal dimensionality: parts 2 and 6.